google/WebFundamentals/src/content/en/updates/2020/10/chrome-87-deps-rems.md

 {% include "web/updates/_shared/see-all-dep-rem.html" %}

 # Deprecations and removals in Chrome 87 {: .page-title }

+Chrome 87 beta was released on October 15, 2020 and stable was released on November 17, 2020ß.

 ## Comma separator in iframe allow attribute